Marciano (footballer)

-Marciano José do Nascimento (12 July 1980 in Chapadinha, Piauí) is a Brazilian footballer who plays for Santa Quitéria.
+Marciano José do Nascimento (12 July 1980) is a Brazilian footballer who plays for Santa Quitéria.

 During his spell with Moto Club de São Luís, he was loaned to Bosnian top league clubs NK Čelik Zenica, FK Sarajevo and NK Široki Brijeg.
 Afterwards, between January 2009 and January 2011 he played with Norwegian side Sandefjord Fotball in the Tippeligaen but returned to Bosnia when the club ended relegated by the end of 2010.